MSU International Travel Compliance

 Click on MSU International Travel Registry to register your international travel.

-- Complete the MSU Travel Authorization and/of Travel Advance Request form with your sponsoring department for travel approval in advance of travel!
+- Complete the MSU Travel Authorization and/of Travel Advance Request Form; Submit to your sponsoring department for approval in advance of travel.

 - Students with disabilities requiring accommodations should contact the affiliated campus officer responsible for administering the campus program

 All research conducted abroad must be in a manner consistent with local laws.
-Funding for University international travel must be processed through University accounts in a manner consistent with University policies.
+Funding for University international travel, in part or in whole, must be processed through University accounts in a manner consistent with University policies, including all grant-funded international research.

 Health and Safety Recommendations